ilknurm/DevOps_Projects/1.Containerize_Java_App/README.md

 The application will be listening on port 80, binding to a container called 'vproapp' on port 8080
 ![nginx_our_file](https://github.com/ilknurm/DevOps_Projects/blob/main/1.Containerize_Java_App/images/nginx_conf.png)

 The last Dockerfile we will be building is for Nginx.
 We will be using the image from Docker Hub, but we need to change the configuration for this.
-The default configuration lives in ```/etc/nginx/conf.d/default.conf``` (this information can be found on Docker Hub for the Nginx image).
+The default configuration lives in ```/etc/nginx/conf.d/default.conf``` {Docker Hub-Nginx](https://hub.docker.com/_/nginx).
 We will erase this default file and replace it with our own.

 ```